flatironinstitute/nemos/docs/quickstart.md

 regularizer = nmo.regularizer.Ridge()
 print(f"Allowed solver: {regularizer.allowed_solvers}")
 ```

-!!! note
-    The `allowed_solvers` shouldn't be changed, changing the default values of this attribute will
-    result in an exception being raised.

 Except for `Unregularized`, all the other `Regularizer` objects will have the `regularizer_strength` hyper-parameter.
 This is particularly helpful for controlling over-fitting.
 In general, the larger the `regularizer_strength`